Skipton and Ripon (UK Parliament constituency)

 Skipton and Ripon is a constituency in North Yorkshire represented in the House of Commons of the UK Parliament since 2010 by Julian Smith, a Conservative.

 Constituency profile

 The constituency covers a mainly rural area of the Yorkshire Dales.
+It includes the whole of the former Craven district and the northern and western parts of the former Borough of Harrogate district.
 The largest settlements are the town of Skipton and the city of Ripon.
 Smaller towns in the constituency are Bentham, Settle, Pateley Bridge and Masham.

-It is one of the safest seats in England, formed on an area with a long history of Conservative representation and with a large majority of its electorate having in the last election voted Conservative.
-It was also the constituency in 1992 that when declared, saw the Conservatives gain the 4th straight majority since 1979 and John Major re-elected as Prime Minister.

 At 1.6%, Skipton and Ripon had significantly lower than national average unemployment (3.8%) in November 2012.